alexk99/the_router/bras/bras_howto_eng.md

 	250     rt1

-Using a separate routing table is requied so the received routes do no mess with routes linux uses in his standart network operation.
-The routes quagga receives via KNI interfaces and install to table 250 are ment only for the_router and have no value for the linux host.
-The zebra will pass that routes to the_router via "zebra FIB push interface" after they have been received and installed into the table 250.
+Using a separate routing table is requied so the received routes do not mess with routes linux uses in its standard network operations.
+The routes quagga receives via KNI interfaces and then install to the table 'rt1' are meant only for the_router and have no value for the linux host.
+The zebra will pass that routes to the_router via "zebra FIB push interface" after they have been received and installed into the table 'rt1'.

 Run zebra